cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

         - pg_signal_backend
 ```

-The role specification in `spec.managed.roles` adheres to the
+The role specification in `.spec.managed.roles` adheres to the
 [PostgreSQL structure and naming conventions](https://www.postgresql.org/docs/current/sql-createrole.html).
 Please refer to the [API reference](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-RoleConfiguration) for
 the full list of attributes you can define for each role.